gve-sw/CLUS18-DEVNET-2897/lab/step1.md

 ### Step 1 - Setting the environment

-To get started, we are going to clone a repository that contains the structure of the solution that we are going to use.
+To get started, we are going to VPN to the APIC sandbox and clone the repository that contains the structure of the solution that we are going to use.

+#### VPN Connection

+1. Open your Cisco AnyConnect Secure Mobility Client
+2. Use the following credentials:
+* URL: devnetsandboxlabs.cisco.com/rave15
+* Username: sfloresk
+* Password: eRaqXa8E

+Ignore warnings and connect.

+#### Clone the repo

 Open a terminal :computer: and use git clone: